Lucretiel/NPproject2/README.md

 why this is needed, as `getaddrinfo` is standard POSIX, but it's needed.
 - Compile with `-pthread`
 - Make sure to compile the `*.c` files in the subdirectories.
-- I've included the auto-generated makefiles produced by my IDE.
+- I've included the auto-generated makefiles produced by my IDE in the `Debug` and `Release` directories.
 They work fine from the command line in Ubuntu 12.04

 Implementation notes
 --------------------